oppia/oppia-android/wiki/Installing-Oppia-Android.md

 At a high-level, the steps to make Bazel work on Windows are:
 1. Install the Ubuntu subsystem
-2. Install prerequisite debian packages
-3. Install the Android SDK
-4. Install Bazel
+2. Install Bazel
-5. Set up the environment to be able to build Oppia Android
+3. Set Bazel sym link and ANDROID_HOME path permanently in your terminal
-6. Verify that the build is working
+4. Verify that the build is working
-7. Run Bazel commands as needed during development

 **Step 1: Install Ubuntu subsystem**